Fibres & Sourcing

-Our goal is to work with high quality fibres that are wearable.
 We work closely with our suppliers in Peru to create alpaca blends that feel good and have the tenacity to withstand everyday wear.
-Whether thats using a tightly wound 2-ply fibre to avoid common issues with shedding, adding a small amount of polyamide to our baby alpaca blends for increased strength or pre-washing our pima cotton garments to avoid shrinkage, we strive to use unique blends that get better with age.
+Whether thats using a tightly wound two ply fibre to avoid common issues with fibre shedding, creating unique blends that increase garment strength and longevity or pre-washing our pima cottons for shrinkage control we strive to select high quality, unique blends that are kind to you and the environment.

 Projects our partners are involved with are Pacomarca (Sustainable Alpaca Network) and Tejiendo Oportunidades (Knitting Opportunities).
 Pacomarca is an enterprise committed to developing sustainable practises in alpaca farming-generating benefits for every level of the production chain, in particular for the thousands of rural families living in the Peruvian Highlands.
 Tejiendo Oportunidades is a project started by one of our partners that aims to support small knitting companies and entrepreneurs in Peru.
 Training is provided on quality control, knitwear design and development for locals.